gloaysa/weeklyPrompts/Part_1-Front_End/w1/dynamiCalculator/README.md

 ### Challenge

 Replace arguments 'a, b, c' with an array containing them.

-Give the dynCalc a property called ‘operations’ which is an object of operation objects.
+Make you calculator a method in a new object and give that object a property called 'operations' and is an array.
-Next give the calculator a method that adds new operations objects to the ‘dynCalc.operations’ object.
+Next give the calculator a method that adds new operations objects to the ‘dynCalc.operations’ array.
+Finally create a method that takes the name of an operation and numbers.
+It will find the operation by that name and execute it with the numbers.

 ---